An Anthropology of

 How Adventure Can Alleviate

-An Anthropology of Wandering now available for preorder at Amazon, Barnes & Noble, and Bookshop.
+Winner of the 2026 National Indie Excellence Award for Best Midwest Nonfiction.
+An Anthropology of Wandering now available for on Amazon, Barnes & Noble, and Bookshop.

 The Book